 - 2009: US Airways stops charging for all drinks (mainly because no other airline joined in).

-- 2010: Continental announces its last free meal in coach will be served in the fall of this year; Continental itself would soon be gone after its merger with United.
+- 2010: Continental serves up the last free meal in coach in the fall; Continental itself would soon be gone after its merger with United.

 - 2005: Hawaiian Airlines starts accepting credit cards on some flights and cash-free flights would become the norm on most of its routes by 2008.

 - 2010: Twelve U.S. carriers have credit card-only policies, which soon becomes the norm.

 Note: This is no fee per se involved in this (beyond what a card company might charge) but it is included because it illustrates an in-flight inconvenience.